 Astronomy Essentials

-Dark nebulae: Obscuring clouds of gas and dust
+Dark nebulae are obscuring clouds of gas and dust

 Dark nebulae: Dense starfield with large, blobby dark areas near bright blue and bright red stars.

-Meet the Coalsack, a huge cloud of gas and dust in space.
-The dust in this and other dark nebulae absorb and scatter the light of background stars.
-Therefore, they create a region of the sky that looks starless, but it’s really a place where new stars are forming.
-April and May are some of the best months to see the Coalsack in the constellation Crux in the Southern Hemisphere.
+This is the Coalsack, a huge cloud of gas and dust in space.
+April and May are some of the best months to see the Coalsack in the constellation Crux the Southern Cross in the Southern Hemisphere.
 Image via ESO.

-The Horsehead Nebula, or Barnard 33, is striking for its horsehead shape.
+The Horsehead nebula, or Barnard 33, is striking for its horsehead shape.
 It lies in the direction of the constellation Orion the Hunter.
-Find the Horsehead Nebula by looking for Orion’s Belt, the constellation’s prominent line of three stars.
+Find the Horsehead nebula by looking for Orion’s Belt, the constellation’s prominent line of three stars.
 The easternmost belt star (the star farthest left on the belt when looking at Orion in the Northern Hemisphere) is the star Alnitak.
-Just south of Alnitak is the Horsehead Nebula.
+Just south of Alnitak is the Horsehead nebula.
 While famous, the Horsehead isn’t easy for amateurs to spot.
 You’ll need excellent seeing conditions, a large telescope and the help of a filter.
-It’s a great target in the winter skies.
+It’s a great target in winter skies.

 Large, swirly red cloud of gas with a horsehead-shaped indentation and numerous bright foreground stars.

-The Snake Nebula, Barnard 72, is an S-shaped dark nebula, appropriately enough in the constellation Ophiuchus the Serpent Bearer.
-The dark blobs below the Snake Nebula are a type of dark nebulae with the name of Bok globules.
+The Snake nebula, or Barnard 72, is an S-shaped dark nebula in the constellation Ophiuchus the Serpent Bearer.
+The dark blobs below the Snake nebula are a type of dark nebulae with the name of Bok globules.

 Extremely dense starfield with dark S-shaped path in the middle.
 Some black blobs below.